Alarming increase in fungal infections

 Current fungal therapy is limited, since only a few classes of antifungal agents exist whereby many of those exhibit considerable toxic side effects.
 In addition, resistant fungal strains emerge which can evade treatment by commonly used drugs.
 The situation illustrates the urgent need for new classes of antifungal agents with high efficacy and low toxicity at the same time.

-Our solution is to provide substances that instead of merely eradicating all fungal cells block their virulence characteristics and thereby prevent harm to the patient.
+We provide substances that instead of merely eradicating all fungal cells block their virulence characteristics and thereby prevent harm to the patient.
 Our less aggressive substances have the advantage that toxic side effects can be minimized as well as resistance development is reduced.
 Fungal microbes attacked by our product are forced into benign growth and thus selective pressure, the driving force for resistance development is minimized.

 Current antifungal therapy has a limited range of molecular targets and only few companies are engaged in the production of these drugs.
 Nevertheless, the global market for antifungal drugs in 2015 was analyzed for 6.82 billion US dollars with an annual increase of 0.1-0.2 billion US dollars.
 Conclusively, prices for antifungal drugs are relatively high.
 It is therefore our aim to provide a less-aggressive, less toxic product with high efficacy at a competitive prize.